lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `noteOff`), "note off"
+messages require the following parameters:

 | Parameter  | Description                                  | Minimum | Maximum |
 |------------|----------------------------------------------|---------|---------|
 | `channel`  | The MIDI channel this message should affect. | 0       | 15      |
 | `note`     | The note to stop playing.                    | 0       | 127     |

+_Note:_ If you are listening for these messages from another MIDI devices or software solution, you should be aware that
+some implementations send a "note on" message with a velocity of zero rather than sending "note off" messages.

 ## Pitchbend

 Indicates a "bend" in pitch for all notes playing on the current channel.
 Although the range supported is constant,
 each receiver decides how to apply that range.
 For example, many keyboards interpret a full downward "bend" of the
 pitchbend wheel as a request to shift all playing notes down a full step.
 Others allow you to configure the meaning
 of a full bend, so that the same action might bend all notes down a full octave.
 In the JSON format used by YouMe, this
-message would look something like:
+message looks something like:

 ```json5
 {